 More benefits of travelling by train

 Trains from London, Paris, Brussels, Antwerp, Frankfurt and Berlin all arrive right in the heart of Amsterdam (Central Station) on a frequent basis.
 Taking into consideration that short-haul flights still require travel time to and waiting time at the airport, train travel often also has a time advantage.
 In addition, trains offer a comfortable way to travel and potentially productive too; you can bring a laptop and work on the train.
 Most international trains provide sockets to charge your laptop.
+Book all your international train journeys with NS International.

 The high-speed train to Amsterdam: Thalys, Eurostar, ICE Deutsche Bahn